 The issuance of $7,710,000 tax bonds for road and street improvements in the city, including, but not limited to, improving Blackhawk Boulevard, Mary Ann Drive, Shadow Bend Avenue, Townes Road, Winding Road, and Woodlawn Drive.

 The list of uncompleted Bond-funded projects is getting shorter.
 In 2013, voters approved spending in four categories: fire stations, the Library, parks, and streets.
 A number of projects have been completed.
-Still in progress is Blackhawk Boulevard--under design, with no construction start date yet.
+Still in progress is Blackhawk Boulevard.